drift-labs/driftpy/handover_notes.md

 - The development setup instructions are in the README.
 - The IDLs are copied into `src/driftpy/idl`.
 You can load the `clearing_house` IDL from there by using `ClearingHouse.local_idl()`.
 You can also just fetch the IDL on-chain of course.
+- This repo pulls in the main Drift repo using [git subtree](https://www.atlassian.com/git/tutorials/git-subtree).
+Follow that linked tutorial if you want to see how it was done or update the repo.
+- Running the tests on localnet currently requires changing the program ID in `drift-core/programs/clearing_house/src/lib.rs`.
+The Makefile does this with sed.
+Don't commit the change to the program ID or it will be confusing for people.

 ### Differences from the TypeScript client